tsubedy/WebVisauls/README.md

 A Gauge Chart is created to plot weekly washing frequency of the individual sample.

-Updates are added for each the plots any time when a new sample is selected.
+Updates are added for each the plots when a new sample is selected.

 The dashboard app is deployed to GitHub Pages.